-Single Reel Lift Circuit
+6.4 - Single Reel Lift Circuit

-When the operator opens the valve in the windrower, oil is forced into the barrel end of the left hand master cylinder, as the cylinder piston rises, oil on the top side of the piston is forced out of the rod end port, into the port on the slave cylinder.
+When the operator opens the valve in the windrower, oil is forced into the barrel end of the left hand master cylinder, as the cylinder piston rises, oil on the top side of the piston is forced out of the rod end port, into the port on the barrel end of the slave cylinder.

-Additional Checks:
+6.5 - Additional Checks:

-1. Unlock the platform, as shown previously.
+1. Unlock the platform.